personnekool/JavaConsole1/README.md

 ### The original exercise solution does not include:Gradle + testing + Exceptions handling.

 Implementation of the Calculator class with input from console.

+#### Build the application
+1. Open the project in IntellijIdea
+2. Execute the tasks: Ctrl + Ctrl + gradle clean build test javadoc

 To Run the program:
 1. From IntelliJIdea:

 - Ctrl + Ctrl + gradle run or Ctrl + Ctrl +./gradlew run